-Teaching rooms in the Department are fitted with hearing induction loops.
+The teaching room in the Department is fitted with a hearing induction loop.
 A portable induction loop is available for use in other areas, and can be picked up from Reception.

 We are aware that not all disabilities are obvious and different people require different amounts of help.
 Please do ask us for help or information, and if possible say why you need a specific service.